DanielcoderX/dtd/README.md

 # dtd

 This module provides a convenient way to calculate the difference between two dates in days, months, and years.
-It offers a simple and effective solution for performing date calculations in Crystal applications.
+It also offers the ability to calculate the difference between two times in hours, minutes, and seconds.
+It offers a simple and effective solution for performing date and time calculations in Crystal applications.

 ## Installation